The Consequences of Toxic Masculinity (And a Solution)

 March 16, 2019

 The Gillette Ad, Toxic Masculinity & A Simple Solution

-By now everyone has heard about the Gillette ad controversy.
+Remember the controversial Gillette Ad?
 On January 14, Gillette put out a video addressing toxic masculinity and all of the destruction that goes along with it: the need for a #metoo movement, bullying, the “boys will be boys” parenting approach.
-In the video you see boys and men across the age and racial spectrum both participating in and suffering the consequences of living in a society that promotes and supports unhealthy stereotypes of what it means to be a man.
+In the video, you see boys and men across the age and racial spectrum both participating in and suffering the consequences of living in a society that promotes and supports unhealthy stereotypes of what it means to be a man.
 The message is clear: we can do better than this.

 I cried watching the short film.
 As a rape survivor and mother of a 9-year-old boy, Gillette’s ad was deeply impactful.

 I’m not going to lie, over the past several years I’ve found it difficult to feel hopeful about our society’s future.
 I worry constantly about my children’s wellbeing—both my son’s and daughters’.
 It seems to me that for every woman who comes forward to talk about her sexual assault and take on her perpetrator, there are twice as many men and women waiting to rebuke her.
 And while we do need women to keep stepping up, it takes accountability and action from men to make any real strides towards a more equal society that is safe for girls and boys and men and women.